Governance in SuperOffice

 The customer is entitled to perform periodic security audits, controls and inspections.
 The audit may include walking through main routines, random sampling, more comprehensive on-site checks and other suitable controls.
 The parties must cover their own costs associated with such audits, controls and inspections.
 The Customer must engage with a entitled and certified third-party party to perform such audits.

-SuperOffice performs a third-party security audits on a yearly basis.
+SuperOffice / Visma ITC as a processor performs a third-party security audits on a yearly basis.
 The purpose of such audits is to demonstrate the adequacy of the technical and organizational security measures employed by SuperOffice.
-Reports on the yearly audit performed by Ernst & Young (EY) are made available for the customers for a defined fee and based on ISAE 3402.
+Reports on the yearly audit performed by Ernst & Young (EY) are made available for the customers on request and based on ISAE 3402.

 Secure Product Development